scholarslab/praxis/tutorials/bash/index.md

 and annoyances that, in the past, you didn't even know you had.

 So what can you do on the command line?
 Theoretically, just about anything.
-Some people (notably, in the DH world, [Steve Ramsey][4]) would argue that the command line solution is almost always preferable to a graphical interaface.
+Some people would argue that the command line solution is almost always preferable to a graphical interaface.
 I don't agree with that - I think that software design is pervaded by an aestheticism and a vision of interactive grace that can't be captured in the terminal, but it's definitely true